Tontsu/packageNavigation/README.md

+## Description

-Small package navigation utility for Debian family systems.
+Small package navigation utility made with React for Debian family Linux systems or systems with dpkg.
-This utility converts installed packages info file into html.
+This utility converts `status.real` files made with dpkg into html.

-Packages info file is created by running included `getPackages.sh` script.
+## Usage

-The script creates a `status.real` file which contains info about installed packages.
+Run included `getPackages.sh` script to make the `status.real` file which contains information about installed packages in your system.
+Input the `status.real` file into this navigation utility to convert it into html.

-Made in React.
+Utility has been deployed [here](https://tranquil-springs-15086.herokuapp.com/).